severalnines/docs/user-guide/dashboard.rst

 Add existing MySQL Cluster
 ````````````````````````````

 ClusterControl is able to manage and monitor an existing production deployed MySQL Cluster (NDB).
 Minimum of 2 management nodes and 2 data nodes is required.

 Choose *MySQL/NDB Cluster* as the database type.
 Fill in all required information.

-Choose *MySQL Galera Cluster* as the database type.
-Fill in all required information.

-* **Hostname**
-	- Please note that you only need to specify ONE Galera node and ClusterControl will discover the rest based on wsrep_cluster_address.

-* **Basedir**
-	- MySQL base directory.
-Default is ``/usr``.
-ClusterControl assumes MySQL is having the same base directory on all nodes.

 * **Enable information_schema Queries**
 	- Use information_schema to query MySQL statistics.
-This is not recommended for clusters with more than 2000 tables/databases.
+This is not recommended for clusters with more than 2000 tables or 	databases.

 * **Enable Node AutoRecovery**
 	- ClusterControl will perform automatic recovery if it detects any of the nodes in the cluster is down.